Written by Rose Souders

 The number of times your page or content has been seen without paid advertising

-The number of times your page or content has been seen because someone else (perhaps an influencer, fan, etc) mentioned your page in content of their own.
+The number of times your page or content has been seen because someone else (perhaps an influencer, fan, etc) mentioned your page in content of their own, engaged with your content by reacting or commenting, or sharing your content.

 The number of times your page or content has been seen because of paid advertising on the platform you’re using.